visto9259/.github-laminas/.github/PULL_REQUEST_TEMPLATE.md

 <!--

+Provide a meaningful title for the pull request that describes what the pull request is about.

 Fill in the relevant information below to help triage your issue.

 Assuming the current release is 1.5.0, the next patch release is 1.5.1, the next minor is 1.6.0 and the next major is 2.0.0, The Current release branch will be `1.5.x`, the next minor branch will be `1.6.x`, and the next major branch will be `2.0.x`